JAMES BEAL BUNYARD

 FROM CONVICT TO COLONIST 1744 – 1817

-DATES: James Beal Bunyard is thought to have been baptized 5 December 1744 in St. Botolph Bishopsgate, London England.
-Researchers have suggested his parents were James Bunyard and Jane Burchfield who married 23 October 1743 at All Saints Church in Maidstone, Kent County, England.
+DATES: James Beal Bunyard was baptized 5 December 1744 in St. Botolph Bishopsgate, London, England.
+His parents are thought to have been James Bunyard and Jane Burchfield who married 23 October 1743 at All Saints Church in Maidstone, Kent County, England.
 The community of Maidstone is about 22 miles southeast of London.
 However, researchers of the Maidstone Bunyards, specifically James and Jane Burchfield Bunyard, would seem to have disproven this connection.
 According to Simon Kidner:

 Who was the James Bunyard who baptized his son James and his daughter Jane at St. Botolph Bishopsgate in London?
-Are they relations to the Maidstone Bunyards?
+The church records for St. Botolph name Bunyard’s as far back as 1678.

-The first record of my Bunyard line appears in 1678 when James and Elizabeth baptize a son, James, at St. Olave Old Jewry, London England.
-This James and wife Sarah baptize son James in 1717, and daughters Sarah and Elizabeth at St. Botolph Bishopsgate.
-This 3rd generation James and his wife, possibly Jane, in turn baptize their son James, who is thought to be James Beal, at St. Botolph Bishopsgate in 1744, and their daughter Jane in 1748.
+The first probable Bunyard record appears in 1678 when John James Bunyard and Elizabeth Brannock baptize a son, James, at St. Olave Old Jewry, London England.
+This James married Sarah Mathis in 1713 and they baptized their son James in 1717, and daughters Sarah and Elizabeth at St. Botolph, Bishopsgate.
+This 3rd generation is thought to be James and his wife Jane Burchfield who baptized their son James at St. Botolph in 1744, and their daughter Jane in 1748.
+It is thought that this child is James Beal Bunyard.
 However, there is no definitive proof this James born 1744 is one and the same as James Beal Bunyard.
+There has been no connection to the Maidstone Bunyard’s.

 John Smith testified at James’ trial at Old Bailey Courts 14 September 1763 that “he had brought him (James) up from six or seven months old till he was fit to go apprentice; that he was then an apprentice to Francis Stedman, in Clerkenwell; and that he never heard any ill of him in his life.”
 James was found guilty of a felony and sentenced to seven years servitude in the colonies of the west and was transported on the ship Tryal in March 1764.

 James Beal died sometime after 14 August 1817, the date of his Will.
-Often the writing of a Will and date of death were close in time so I am assuming James Beal Bunyard left this earth sometime in the later part of 1817 at the age of 73.
+Often the writing of a Will and date of death were close in time so I am assuming James Beal Bunyard left this earth sometime in the fall of 1817 at the age of 73.

 HISTORY: Most ships like the Tryal sailed into Baltimore, Maryland or Hampton Roads on the James River in Virginia.
-Another assumption is this also was the fate for James.
-It is unknown what happened to James during his seven years of servitude.
-What is known is that he resurfaces in July 1774 with Hannah and living in Surry County, NC.
-Throughout his life James lives within 30 miles of North Wilkesboro, even though he appears to move because of a shifting and merging of counties as populations grow.
+It is unknown what happened to James during his seven years of servitude but his fate was probably to land in Virginia and work on a plantation.
+What is known is he resurfaces in July 1774 with Hannah in Surry County, NC.
+Throughout his life James lives within 30 miles of North Wilkesboro, even though he appears to move because of the shifting and merging of counties as populations grow.
 James began in Surry Co. but in 1777 his homestead section was annexed as a part of Wilkes Co.

 In his lifetime, James has accumulated a considerable amount of land, perhaps as much as 1200 of the 9,533 acres attributed to his Ashe Co.
 District in 1800.
 But he has also assisted his sons’ farming ambitions.
 He gave 150 acres to son John in 1808.
 And in his Will, he bequeaths his remaining plantation and possessions to his wife and daughters, Nancy and Betsy.
 To Samuel, his youngest son who is age 23, he gives 150 acres so “when he marrys for home to have a bed equal to the rest of the boys.”
 James will also ” give and bequeath unto my wife the negro woman Amony during her widowhood & if she should marry again then for Nancy to have Amony” thus establishing he also owns at least one slave.
 Leaving Larkin as executor, James departs this world with the assurance that his wife and family are secure.